 If you scroll back to the real bank page in this example, you'll see it links to "Save The Children" - unquestionably a worthy cause, but a dilution of the banks' web site's organic purpose and identity...

-Be conservative and careful about anything that distracts from user assessment of your web site's identity.
-59
+Sites should be conservative about anything that distracts from user assessment of a web site's identity.
+57

 Search Engines and Meta Tags